 The Chamonix bus system

 You can get just about anywhere you want to go in and around Chamonix from the Chamonix Sud bus station.
-From this station just outside Chamonix’s center you can get to the Bossons chairlift, to Les Houches, Courmayeur, and all around the valley.
+From this station just outside Chamonix’s center you can get to the Bossons chairlift, to the Tour du Mont Blanc sign in Les Houches, Courmayeur, and all around the valley.

 The Chamonix bus is free to use for everyone but you need to get your free pass first.
 For temporary visitors, you’ll need to get the “guest card” that’s available to guests staying at least one night in one of Chamonix’s many hotels.
 Ask about this when you check in if they don’t automatically give you one.
 This card will be good for free use of Chamonix’s public transportation during your entire stay.